 When candidates will hear the outcome of their application

-As part of the online scholarship application, an applicant will be asked to provide copies of discharge papers and where relevant evidence of illness or injury directly resulting from serving in the military, to be sent by email to email@example.com.
+As part of the scholarship application applicants are asked to provide copies of discharge papers and where relevant evidence of illness or injury directly resulting from serving in the military, to be sent by email to email@example.com.

 For further information or advice: